indigo-dc/luma/README.md

 6. If both previous operation fails LUMA returns error, if one of operation succeed generator is called.

+Generators results for given user_id and storage id/type will be cached in LUMA database.

+Additionally LUMA allows to specify static `user(storage_type/id)->credentials` mappings to bypass the generators for specific users.
+Usage of static mappings is described in detail in "Registering user to credentials" section.

 ### Initialize Database